 In many countries like the USA, Australia and others smart meters have already been installed in a big percentage of buildings.
 According to a European Union directive each member country is obliged to install smart meters in 80% of the network connections until 2020.

-Smart meters, set cheaper cost of energy during hours with low energy consumption, which, at least in theory, is supposed to encourage consumers to use less electricity and shift use to off-peak hours.
-An important advantage of the smart grid is the fastest fault detection and recovery from blackout.
+Smart meters allow for the lower cost of energy during hours with low energy consumption which, at least in theory, is supposed to encourage consumers to use less electricity and shift use to off-peak hours.
+An important advantage of the smart grid is the fast fault detection and recovery from blackout.

-The big winners are the power companies, because the can lay off the extra staff previously needed to read the measurements from each buidlings analogue meters.
+The big winners are the power companies, because they can lay off the extra staff previously needed to read the measurements from each buidling's analogue meters.
 Also they will be able to continuously adapt their pricing policies and immediately disconnect the power supply to consumers who have not paid.

 Moreover, as you will read below, many express concerns about the safety of the smart grid and the ability to be influenced by hackers, the increased bills for consumers, the violation of privacy, the many faults, increased installation costs, etc.